 Of course, apart form supporting people with health issues, most people also rercognize the importance of improving the conditions in medical institutions, so that at any given time, thos who require it, could get a good quality medical assistance.

-This week we are brining you stories of the creative and diverse ways which helped bring contemporary medical equipment to hospitals in the region.
+This week we are bringing you stories of the creative and diverse ways which helped bring contemporary medical equipment to hospitals in the region.

 1. Carnex donated 70.000 EUR to Vrbas General Hospital